swcstudio/supercompute-lms/00_foundations/03_saplings_growth_trajectories.md

 └────────────────────────────────────────────────────────────────────┘
 ```

-*"In the rainforest of intelligence, memory is not just storage—it's the living history of growth, the accumulated wisdom of countless interactions, and the seeds of future evolution."*
+*"In the Web3 rainforest of intelligence, memory is not just storage—it's the living history of growth distributed across Irys and Cere, the accumulated wisdom of countless Alpha Neural interactions crystallized as Neo NFTs, and the quantum seeds of future evolution anchored across all blockchain layers."*

-— The Canopy Codex, Chapter 3
+— The Quantum Web3 Canopy Codex, Chapter 3